 Gijduvan ceramic pottery began in Bukhara, Uzbekistan, the 3rd century AD and is renowned for its distinct floral patterns in green, brown, and blue.
-Abdulla Narzullaev is a 6th generation master of this artwork, learning from his father, Ibodullo Narzullaev, also famous for his mastery of the craft.
-By the age of 14, Abdulla was creating his own pieces on a pottery wheel, and continues the traditions of the Gijduvan ceramic school.
-Abdulla uses more than 100 traditional ornaments and patterns for painting, some with histories that span centuries.
+Abdulla Narzullaev is a 6th generation master of this craft, learning from his father, Ibodullo Narzullaev, also famous for his mastery of ceramics.
+By the age of 14, Abdulla was creating his own pieces on a pottery wheel and continuing the traditions of the Gijduvan ceramic school.
+Today, Abdulla uses more than 100 traditional ornaments and patterns for painting, some with histories that span centuries.
 His plates, dishes, bowls, and vases are used in everyday life in his community.

-In manufacturing ceramics Abdulla uses traditional methods and local raw materials.
+Abdulla uses traditional methods and local raw materials in manufacturing ceramics.
 In his workshop, he and his family make more than 50 traditional forms on a pottery wheel and all glazes are prepared in house.
 Pieces are fired in a traditional kiln using wood, petroleum, or natural gas.
 Abdulla estimates that each piece of ceramic passes through expert hands approximately 24-25 times in its creation.